klakar/LayoutLoader/README.md

 No issues currently known.

 ### Fixed
 * Early Proj6 versions corrupted mgrspy.
 Updated mgrspy from PlanetFederal.
+You will need to click "Add more..." from the dialog to update the script.